jkim421/pulse2021/README.md

 ---

-## `💊 How to run this project on your local server to this Project?`
+## `💊 How to run this project on your local server to this Project? 💊`

 ```shell
 git clone https://github.com/mcherry000/pulse2021.git